What to pack for Barcelona in September

 A scarf is very handy at any time of day.
 I always carry a scarf and use it as a photo prop and cover-up.

 I recommend wearing it when you are traveling/flying to save space inside the carry-on bag.
-I like infinity, and rectangle-shaped scarves – they are easy to carry, style, and are lightweight.
+I like infinity, and rectangle-shaped scarves – they are easy to carry, stylish, and lightweight.

 Here are my top picks: Infinity Scarf | Vinyasa Scarf Rulu